wlandau/targets-example-liver/README.md

 ## Illustrative clinical trial

-Suppose we are designing a randomized controlled double-blind phase 2 clinical trial to test a novel therapy in patients with a hepatic autoimmune disease.
+Suppose we are designing a randomized controlled double-blind phase 2 clinical trial to test a novel therapy in patients with an autoimmune disease of the liver.
 The trial will enroll up to 100 patients, and because the disease is extremely rare, the accrual period is expected to last 10 years.
 If the treatment does not meaningfully improve survival, then the trial should discontinue enrollment.